xcore/sw_gpio_examples/app_sk_gpio_eth_combo_demo/doc_quickstart/index.rst

 To setup up the system refer to the figure and instructions below

    #.
-Connect the XA-SK-E100 sliceCARD to the XP-SKC-L2 sliceKIT using the connector marked with the ``CIRCLE``.
+Connect the XA-SK-E100 sliceCARD to the XP-SKC-L16 sliceKIT using the connector marked with the ``CIRCLE``.
    #.
-Connect the XA-SK-gpio sliceCARD to the XP-SKC-L2 sliceKIT using the connector marked with the ``SQUARE``.
+Connect the XA-SK-GPIO sliceCARD to the XP-SKC-L16 sliceKIT using the connector marked with the ``SQUARE``.
    #.
 Connect the XTAG-2 sliceCARD to sliceKIT , and connect XTAG-2 to the adapter.
    #.
 Connect the XTAG-2 to the host PC.
 Note that an ethernet cable is not provided with the sliceKIT starter kit.
    #.
 Connect one end of the ethernet cable to XA-SK-E100 sliceCARD and the other end to the RJ45 jack of your host PC.